 |Method to release an address||

-You are only billed for outbound Internet traffic.
-For more information, see Billing methods of Internet bandwidth.
+You are billed only for outbound Internet traffic.
+For more information, see Public bandwidth.